Mind the gap! Building the evidence base for co-producing evidence synthesis

 - Identify future priorities for the Co-production Methods Group

-This interactive Special Session will bring together researchers, consumers and other stakeholders from the Cochrane community and other Methods Groups, and partner organisations.
+This interactive Special Session will bring together researchers, consumers and other stakeholders from the Cochrane Community and other Methods Groups, and partner organizations.
 The aims and objectives of the proposed Co-production Methods Group will be described and discussed.
-Participants will explore definitions of co-production and who are stakeholders are when producing systematic reviews and other forms of research.
+Participants will explore definitions of co-production and who the stakeholders are of systematic reviews and other forms of research.
 Researchers and consumers will share examples of methods research including the ACTIVE project, involvement in Living Systematic Reviews and rapid evidence production, and resources to support co-production.
 Presenters will describe current research, including the MuSE project.
-Participants will discuss organisational policy, and the nature and extent of co-production within Cochrane and the wider community, including the Cochrane Consumer Network, and consumer perspectives on current practice.
+Participants will discuss organizational policy, and the nature and extent of co-production within Cochrane and the wider community, including the Cochrane Consumer Network, and consumer perspectives on current practice.
 Drawing on all of the preceding information and discussion, participants will identify and rank future priorities for the Co-production Methods Group.